Aliases for MSH6 Gene

 GeneCards Summary for MSH6 Gene

 MSH6 (MutS Homolog 6) is a Protein Coding gene.
-Diseases associated with MSH6 include colorectal cancer, hereditary nonpolyposis, type 5 and mismatch repair cancer syndrome.
-Among its related pathways are Platinum Pathway, Pharmacokinetics/Pharmacodynamics and Prostate Cancer.
-GO annotations related to this gene include protein homodimerization activity and ATPase activity.
+Diseases associated with MSH6 include Colorectal Cancer, Hereditary Nonpolyposis, Type 5 and Endometrial Cancer.
+Among its related pathways are Mismatch repair and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ATPase activity.

 UniProtKB/Swiss-Prot for MSH6 Gene